Blog

 Olivia’s Journey: ADHD Coaching in the Workplace

-Take Olivia*, for instance (pseudonym).
-Recently promoted, Olivia faced new managerial responsibilities and interactions with senior leadership, which triggered overwhelming imposter syndrome and anxiety.
+Olivia reached out to me after she was recently promoted.
+She faced new managerial responsibilities and interactions with senior leadership, which triggered overwhelming imposter syndrome and anxiety.
 Olivia also spoke of finding it particularly difficult to make decisions, which were a necessary part of her role.

 We began by enhancing Olivia’s self-awareness of ADHD traits, reassuring her that her challenges were not personal failings but results of her unique cognitive processes.
 Despite excelling previously, she found the structured environment overwhelming, impacting her focus and productivity.
 ADHD Coaching sessions focused on implementing structure, time-management strategies, and organisational skills.